sitegui/ejs-html/README.md

 * No support for custom delimiters
 * No caching
-* No includes
 * No built-in express support
+* No include: use custom elements instead

 ## API

 The main API is the `compile` function.
-Everything else is auxiliary and mostly not used.
+Everything else is auxiliary.

 ### compile(source[, options])
 Compile the given EJS-HTML source into a render function. `options` is an optional object, with the following optional keys: